IBM/Ansible-OpenShift-Provisioning/docs/set-variables-group-vars.md

 **install_config.cluster_network.type** | The cluster network provider Container Network Interface (CNI) plug-in to install.
 Either OpenShiftSDN or OVNKubernetes (default). | OVNKubernetes
 **install_config.service_network** | The IP address block for services.
 The default value is 172.30.0.0/16.
 The OpenShift SDN and OVN-Kubernetes network providers support only a single IP address block for the service network.
 An array with an IP address block in CIDR format. | 172.30.0.0/16
 **install_config.machine_network** | The IP address block for Nodes IP Pool.
 The default value is 192.168.122.0/24 For NAT Network Mode.
 In case of MacvTap it will be depend on Inteface IP assignment.
 An array with an IP address block in CIDR format. | 192.168.122.0/24
-**install_config.fips** | True or False (boolean) for whether or not to use the United States' Federal Information Processing Standards (FIPS).
-Not yet certified on IBM zSystems.
-Enclosed in 'single quotes'. | 'false'
+**install_config.fips** | true or false (boolean) for whether or not to use the United States' Federal Information Processing Standards (FIPS).
+Not yet certified on IBM zSystems. | false

 ## Packages (Optional)
 * Packages are installed based on the executed playbooks based on the given requirements.
 This means that these variables have default values which can be overwritten in all.yaml file.